Brunel's halls of residence are all on campus, meaning you are only minutes away from the teaching, sporting and social facilities.

 Rooms are available on campus for undergraduates, postgraduates, disabled students and co-habiting couples.

 You must make sure you have arranged somewhere to live or at least have temporary accommodation before leaving home otherwise you run the risk of arriving at Brunel with nowhere to live.

-Accommodation Services and Brunel Student Homes will give you every assistance to find suitable accommodation either in the University residences or locally, off campus.
+The Accommodation Centre will give you every assistance to find suitable accommodation either in the University residences or locally, off campus.

 If you need to apply for a visa, ensure you allow sufficient time for the British Embassy to process your application.
 Late arrival in the UK might mean you lose your room on campus.